35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 The ref change removes an API that always felt like a workaround. forwardRef existed because refs were "special"—they couldn't flow through components like regular props.
 Now they can.
 This isn't just syntactic sugar; it reflects React treating refs as first-class values.

-This question has become a litmus test for whether candidates have actually built anything with React 19 or just read the release notes.
+This hook has become a litmus test for whether candidates have actually built anything with React 19.

 The key insight is that useActionState handles the entire submission lifecycle.
 You don't manually set loading to true, await the operation, set loading to false, and catch errors separately.
 The hook does this automatically, and the isPending value stays true exactly as long as the action is executing.